Timemore C2 Review

 Build Quality – 4.5/5

 The Timemore Chestnut C2 coffee grinder is a good quality grinder for various grind sizes.
-This great manual grinder has an aluminium body and plastic stabilizers with dual-bearing stability.
+This great manual grinder has an aluminum body and plastic stabilizers with dual-bearing stability.
 The texture of the body serves a dual purpose of being aesthetically pleasing and more practical for a better grip while grinding your coffee beans.
 It is simultaneously light and sturdy, and it is also easy to disassemble and clean.
-The Timemore C2 even comes with a soft cleaning brush to use on the inner burr once a week to ensure its long-term maintenance.
+The Timemore C2 even comes with a soft cleaning brush to sue on the inner burr once a week to ensure its long-term maintenance.

 It is crucial to clean Timemore Chestnut C2 with a brush and air-dry it.
 Do not wash or submerge it under water.

 Manual grinders are usually made of steel, ceramic, or plastic, and the material matters as this affects the coffee grinder’s durability.
-Because the Timemore C2 is mostly made of aluminium and plastic, it is not the most durable option compared to stainless steel.
+Because the Timemore C2 is mostly made of aluminum and plastic, it is not the most durable option compared to stainless steel.
 For this, we took off half of a point.

 Burr Quality – 5/5

 Like its new and improved version, the Timemore Chestnut C3, the Timemore Chestnut C2 grinder has 38 mm stainless steel conical burrs, which is the standard size for many other coffee grinders of a similar size.
 The high-quality burrs in this burr grinder are made of 5-axis CNC.
 The hardness of the stainless steel burr grinder is HRC 55-58, which cuts the coffee beans swiftly and consistently.
 This burr set has a 420 high-quality grade score.
 For comparison, this is much more effective than typical ceramic burr grinders.